 As of June 30, there had been two bids sent to Steve Clark, who volunteered at a Selectboard meeting earlier in June to assist in the project.
 He had said he would inquire about the cost from three different well drillers.

 "As soon as we get the third, we'll have it for the next meeting.
-We'll be able to share with the rest of the board and see what happens from there," said Lexa Clark.

 After a Selectboard meeting on June 10, she had told the Reformer that the board would receive estimates first, then decide what to do.